"Research shows gardening makes us happier and healthier.

 Shade loving, some tolerate BRIGHT sun like JUNE, the best hosta ever!

 There were two little homeless cats in our neighborhood, younger than one year, and they would visit many of our neighbors from time to time including us.
 They had longing looks and would sit on my stoop looking into our glass storm door hoping to be invited inside.
 I told my grandson NOT to feed them although everyone in the neighborhood was probably doing it.
 Well, you know how that goes.
 Before I knew it, they were coming around more and more.
 Then the freezing winter came.
 It was so cold that there was no way I wanted them to be so uncomfortable when a few nights it was below zero.
 So what did I do?
-We made houses from kitty litters boxes with tops and made it as warm as possible, shielded from the biting wind.
+We made houses from kitty litter boxes with tops and made it as warm as possible, shielded from the biting wind.

 Before long, Cinder, who we thought was Cinderella, came limping up our driveway, face bloody, and hardly able to walk.
 My grandson was very upset, so we took Cinder to the vet.
 My daughter offered her credit card for the bill.
 The vet said he was probably hit by a car, might have a concussion, and he wasn’t sure he would recover.
 The bill ended up being about $650.
 At this point, we had kept them in our house at night and would let them back out during the daytime when the cold wasn't so bad.
 Then I noticed Morris’ had diarrhea.
 He also had his visit to the vet, and it was worms.
 So, another $650 or so.
-I told my daughter, "With the money that you spent for vet bills, we cannot let them out again -- they will only get hit by a car, and you will have wasted all that."
+I told my daughter, "With the money that you spent for vet bills, we cannot let them out again; they will only get hit by a car, and you will have wasted all that money."
 Cats outdoors and cars don't mix; It's just not safe.

 So, there you go.
 They became ours and joined our dog and a parrot!
 Our house is very interesting.
 We do love them, and they love us, but perhaps they love the food!
 And now they have a warm, comfortable home.
+(I added some photos from 2019, Christmas, and me on my couch in my home and my pinnk outfit in my den.
+Life is fun if you make it fun!
+Don't miss out on the little things in life that bring joy.

 Kathie Adler will provide a free consultation as well as free literature so you can learn the ins and outs of Reverse Mortgages.
 She makes home visits or you can meet her at the Advisors' Office.
 Set up your appointment today, and take advantage of this life changing tool called a Reverse Mortgage.